-Working as an intern for Mott MacDonald during my three summers between university years gave me an insight into the company; not only to the career prospects of civil and structural engineering and the types of projects I could be involved in but also the company and office environment.
+Working as an intern for Mott MacDonald during my three summers between my university years gave me an insight into the company.
+Not only did it give me a insight into civil and structural engineering and the types of projects I could be involved in, but also the company and office environment.
 I enjoyed working with different teams on a variety of projects and even as an intern I was given responsibilities and was challenged.
 However, I felt I could always approach senior and more experienced colleagues for support and was able to learn from them.
-Ultimately this experience and working environment was a deciding factor in choosing to join Mott MacDonald.
+Ultimately, this experience and working environment was a deciding factor in my decision to join Mott MacDonald.

 What is the best thing about your role?